Chilliwack: 19th century

-By 1859, over 40,000 gold miners had trekked to the goldfields of the upper Fraser River, many travelling through the Chilliwack area.
-By the mid-1860s, several farms had grown up around the steamboat landings on the Fraser River called Miller's Landing, Minto Landing, Sumas Landing and Chilliwack Landing.
+In the mid-nineteenth century, thousands of gold miners transited the area en route to the goldfields of the upper Fraser River.
+By the mid-1860s, settlers had established farms around Codville's Landing, Miller's Landing, Minto Landing, Sumas Landing, and Chilliwack Landing along the Fraser River.

-The Township of Chilliwhack was incorporated in 1873, the third municipality in British Columbia.
-The initial settlement was along the Fraser River at Chilliwack Landing.
-Steamboats were the main mode of transportation, carrying goods and passengers between Chilliwack and New Westminster.
-After the construction of the Canadian Pacific Railway in 1885, many residents began to cross the Fraser River at Minto Landing to catch the train at Harrison Mills.
+On April 26, 1873, the "Corporation of the Township of Chilliwhack" (note the variant spelling) became the third municipality incorporated by the Province of British Columbia.
+The town centre at the time was concentrated at Chilliwack Landing along the Fraser River.
+Steamboats were the main mode of transportation, carrying goods and passengers between Chilliwhack and New Westminster.
+After the construction of the Canadian Pacific Railway in 1885, many residents began to cross the Fraser River at Minto Landing to ride the train from Harrison Mills.